LibreOffice, and the ODF legacy

 Another important rebuttal is that OpenOffice.org is no more.
 That ship sailed years ago.
 Besides the forks existing at the time of its demise (NeoOffice for instance), OpenOffice.org has two offsprings: LibreOffice and Apache OpenOffice.
 Despite the name of the latter, it would be quite difficult to support the view that Apache OpenOffice drives the momentum of ODF anymore than LibreOffice: there is a reality in terms of actual deployments as well as ongoing development and resources that would make that case rather difficult.

-And yet, that is somehow AOO4_website_logowhat can be heard here and there in Europe.
+And yet, that is somehow what can be heard here and there in Europe.
 It is the same critic that was made against LibreOffice in 2010 and 2011, but more than a critic this argument increasingly looks like an implicit admission of weakness, if not failure.
 Failure to what?
 By whom?

 Failure to have kept little but the “OpenOffice” brand alive, and to have lived up to the promise that the dump of the assets of OpenOffice without any meaningful community backing them into the Apache Software Foundation would be an astounding success.